manoverboard/AndrewBoardman/about.md

   an hour.” <br>—William Blake, <a href="https://www.poetryfoundation.org/poems/43650/auguries-of-innocence"
   title="">Augeries of Innocence</a> (c.
 1803)</p></blockquote><p>What exists beyond
   our mere shadows?
 How can we grasp our place in the continuum of history's unfolding triumphs and abominable tragedies?
-What does it mean to design answers?
+What does it mean to design and present answers?
   And how do we make our connections and commentaries matter?</p><p>These are some of the questions that challenge me and cut across my work and practice.
 I call this site "A—B" because it's what I know.
-(I'm leaving "C—Z" to others.)</p><p>I am a designer who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a>
-  whose focus is on helping organizations drive social change through human-centered design.
+(I'm leaving "C—Z" to others.)
+This website houses some of my work and meditations on design and its correspondence with history, environment, consciousness and theory.</p><p>I am a designer who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a> whose focus is on helping organizations drive social change through human-centered design.
   Manoverboard is a Certified B Corporation.
 The whole shebang began in 2002 out of my Brooklyn apartment.</p><p>In addition to managing the studio, I draw and write.
-I am slowly working on a book on design responsibility.
-I teach design at the University of Manitoba and recently taught at Red River College in Winnipeg.
+  I am slowly working on a book on design consciousness.
+I teach design at the University of Manitoba and recently taught at Red River College in Winnipeg.</p><p>What else?
-  Outside of graphic design, my interests include consciousness, history and critical theory.</p><p>What else?
   I cut my design teeth creating Barneys New York’s first e-commerce site.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.
-I worked at The Rockefeller Foundation for many years.</p><p>It took about 13.8 billion years for me to get to this sentence.
+I worked at The Rockefeller Foundation for a while.</p><p>It took about 13.8 billion years for me to get to this sentence.
 In this next sentence, you might <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.</p>
 meta-description: This is the About page about Andrew Boardman.
 I design, draw, write and teach.
 Plus I read books.
 Mostly on graphic design, history, consciousness, theory.